Kinds-of-Intelligence-CFI/animal-ai/docs/CONTRIBUTING.md

 ## 9. Merge your changes
 Once your pull request has been approved and meets all the project's requirements, a project maintainer will merge your changes into the main repository.
 Congratulations!
 We are grateful for your contribution to the Animal-AI project.

-**Remember to always adhere to the project's code of conduct, be respectful, and follow any specific contribution guidelines provided by the ML-Agents project.
+**Remember to always adhere to the project's code of conduct, be respectful, and follow any specific contribution guidelines provided by the Animal-AI project.
 Happy contributing!**